Aayush9027/AI-Virtual-Mouse/README.md

 ```

 ## Features :
-* Can Move Your Cursor corresponding your Index finger movement
+* Can Move Your Cursor corresponding to your Index finger movement
 * Can track your hand in real-time

 ### Working :